 We suggest limiting output points to no more than 3 outlets.
-Total tubing distance should be within 40 ft. horizontal and 15 ft. vertical from the RO system (more or less).
+Total tubing distance should be within 20 ft. horizontal and 10 ft. vertical from the RO system.

 10) Insufficient Water Pressure - Problems with Non-Pump RO Systems:

 The 3 most common problems caused by low input water pressure: